alexwlchan/alexwlchan.net/src/_drafts/creating-bookmark-archives.md

 ---
 layout: post
-title: Creating a local archive of all my bookmarks
+title: How I built a personal archive of the web
 summary: |
-  How I built my web archive by hand, the tradeoffs between manual and automated archiving, and what I learnt about preserving the web.
+  How I built a web archive by hand, the tradeoffs between manual and automated archiving, and what I learnt about preserving the web.
 tags:
   - bookmarking
   - digital preservation
+index:
+  feature: true
 colors:
   css_light: "#0000ff"
   css_dark:  "#00ddff"
+  index_light: "#2f2f2f"
+  index_dark:  "#66b8e8"
 ---
 In [my previous post](/2025/bookmarks-static-site/), I described how I've created a static website for all my bookmarks.
 A key part of this setup is that I have a local copy of every page that I've bookmarked.